galizar/lenotes-angular/README.md

   [schema.sql](/libs/data-storage/src/implementations/sql/supabase/schema.sql#L54) file to
   associate the seed data with that user.
 Then run the schema file in the database.
 - Run `nx start api` and `nx serve client`.
-    If you're using the *naive* version you'll see the app directly, otherwise you'll be taken to the auth page where you'll be able to log in or create a new user.
+    If you're using the `naive` version you'll see the app directly.
+If using the `main` version you'll be taken to the auth page where you'll be able to log in or create a new user.